manishshettym/llvm-passes/README.md

 - `static-var-access`: A pass that detects read/write to mutable global (static) or external variables.
 - `memory-alloc`: A pass that detects memory allocation and deallocation in the code.
 - `external-call`: A pass that detects external function calls (other than one defined in the same program, malloc, and free).
 Also detects calls made via function pointers.
-- `unsafe-cast`: A pass that detects unsafe casts in the code.
+- `call-graph`: A pass that generates the callgraph for programs.